psgani/career-counselling/README.md

 ## Features

- -- User Roles: Student and Tutor
+ ### User Roles: Student and Tutor
+ --  Displays the count of total number users registered, total number questions asked, total number of responses and total number of blogs posted.
  - Student:
    - Post both questions and answers.
    - Search for any specific keyword in the questions answers section.